nimwegenLab/cellstates/README.md

-# Commandline tool
+## Commandline tool
+### Basic instructions
-The most **basic version**, can be run through the command line as follows:
+The most basic version, can be run through the command line as follows:

 `python ./scripts/run_cellstates.py data.tsv`